May 11, 2017

 (202) 463-2436, email@example.com

-WASHINGTON – The American Forest & Paper Association (AF&PA) today released the 56th Annual Survey of Paper, Paperboard and Pulp Capacity, reporting that U.S. paper and paperboard capacity declined a minimal 0.3 percent in 2015, compared with a long-term trend rate of 1.3 percent per year since 2001.
+WASHINGTON – The American Forest & Paper Association (AF&PA) today released the 57th Annual Survey of Paper, Paperboard and Pulp Capacity, reporting that U.S. paper and paperboard capacity declined 1.3 percent in 2016, in line with the long-term decline rate of 1.3 percent per year since 2001.

-The survey reports U.S. industry capacity data for 2015 and 2016 for all major grades of paper, paperboard and pulp, as well as fiber consumption, based on a comprehensive survey of all U.S. pulp and paper mills.
-Survey data includes responses from companies that represent more than 88 percent of U.S. paper and paperboard industry capacity, with estimates completing the data set.
+The annual survey reports U.S. industry capacity data for 2016 and 2017 for all major grades of paper, paperboard and pulp, as well as fiber consumption, based on a comprehensive survey of all U.S. pulp and paper mills.
+Survey data includes responses from companies representing more than 88 percent of U.S. paper and paperboard industry capacity, with estimates completing the data set.

 The complete survey with detailed tables is available for $2,130.
 Please contact Kory Bockman at firstname.lastname@example.org or (202) 463-4716 for this report as well as other industry reports published by AF&PA.